 Post Printing of Cards

-Universal Smart Cards can print cards in the bureau using either Dye-Sublimation or Re-Transfer Card printers.
+Alternatively, you can utilize our Technical Center, by allowing us to post print your cards to the highest standard.
+We can do this using either dye-sublimation or re-transfer card printers.
 Both enable printing in a relatively quick environment as we can print white cards that are normally kept in stock.

 In dye-sublimation printing, colours are not laid down as individual dots, as is done in inkjet printers.
 Individual dots can be distinguished at a relatively close distance, making images look less realistic.

 So the main difference between this and other types of printing has to do with heat.
-The vaporized colours permeate the surface of the paper, creating a gentle gradation at the edges of each pixel, instead of the conspicuous border between dye and paper produced by inkjets.
-And because the colour infuses the plastic, it is also less vulnerable to fading and distortion over time.
+The vaporized colors permeate the surface of the paper, creating a gentle gradation at the edges of each pixel, instead of the conspicuous border between dye and paper produced by inkjets.
+And because the color infuses the plastic, it is also less vulnerable to fading and distortion over time.

 Good consistency of printing is a result of this process as it prints directly on the transfer film.
 Each print is extremely high quality and there is little variation in this print quality.
 The unit prints on the reverse of a transparent PVC re-transfer film which is then laminated onto the face of a card made from PVC, PET, ABS or PVH.

-In a traditional print process there are several variables that affect the print quality including card size variations, edge smoothness, foreign material on the card surface, ribbon tightness and as the ribbon is used there is a tendency of the ribbons to stretch or move slightly out of alignment.
-This is not the case with ReTransfer printing as this process is very tightly controlled.
+In a traditional print process there are several variables that affect the print quality including card size variations, edge smoothness, foreign material on the card surface, and ribbon tightness; as ribbon is used there is a tendency of the ribbons to stretch or move slightly out of alignment.
+This is not the case with re-transfer printing as this process is very tightly controlled.
+Durability of the card is substantially improved by bonding the substrate film with the card material.
+The re-transfer process encapsulates the printed image within a bond of extremely durable material and can increase the life of the card.

 Additional security overlays may be adhered on top of the bonding film to increase durability and improve security.
 Custom secure holographic overlays are available.